Inbibo/adonisfx_docs/docs/maya/skin.md

   - **Reference Mesh (R)**: Mesh to drive the simulation skin (e.g. fascia or combined muscles).
   - **Skin Mesh (S)**: Mesh to apply the deformer onto.

-  > [!NOTE]
-  > All input geometries must have the same number of vertices.

 ## Create AdnSkin

 The process to create an AdnSkin deformer is the following: